Young Buyers Redefine the East Cape Luxury Housing Market

-How millennials are able to buy luxury housing
+How millennials can buy East Cape luxury housing

 Many are skipping the idea of buying a “starter home” and instead, saving up for a down payment on a higher-priced alternative.
-In 2017, nearly a quarter of homes constructed by Toll Brothers, the largest luxury homebuilder in the U.S., were sold to buyers under 35, reports Bloomberg.
+In 2017, home buyers under 35 purchased nearly a quarter of homes constructed by Toll Brothers, the largest luxury homebuilder in the U.S.

 But Generation Y isn’t set on only buying in the United States.
-Having spent most of their adult life with smartphones, high-speed internet and Wi-Fi, their options for remote work allow them to telecommute from almost anywhere in the world, a concept that developers are taking into consideration when building luxury homes abroad.
+Having spent most of their adult life with smartphones, high-speed internet and Wi-Fi, their options for remote work allow them to telecommute from almost anywhere in the world.
+Developers are considering this concept when building luxury homes abroad.

-Exactly what features are East Cape real estate developers incorporating into their luxury home builds at Costa Palmas to attract young buyers?
+Exactly what features are East Cape real estate developers using in their luxury home builds at Costa Palmas to attract young buyers?
 Here’s a look at some of the rave-worthy features that millennials love about East Cape real estate:

 Young buyers have a different definition of luxury than their grandparents.
-For city-dwellers, outdoor living spaces were prime real estate, allowing them to entertain friends on rooftops and balconies for a glimpse of gardens during the day or constellations at night.
+For city-dwellers, outdoor living spaces were prime real estate.
+It allows them to entertain friends on rooftops and balconies for a glimpse of gardens during the day or constellations at night.

-With East Cape real estate, stretching a living space beyond the indoors comes to fruition through moveable doors, open-air living spaces, outdoor kitchens, and beachfront balconies.
-With more than 350 days of sunshine, millennials love that East Cape real estate gives them the chance to enjoy both the weather and the scenic views.
+East Cape real estate stretches living space beyond the indoors with moveable doors, open-air living spaces, outdoor kitchens, and beachfront balconies.
+Millennials love that East Cape real estate gives them the chance to enjoy the more than 350 days of sunshine and scenic views.

-At Costa Palmas, the comprehensive plan of East Cape real estate developers has always focused on walkability—a green-living feature that has proven to appeal to most buyers, but especially younger generations.
+At Costa Palmas, the comprehensive plan of East Cape real estate developers has always focused on walkability.
+This green-living feature has proven to appeal to most buyers, but especially younger generations.